skbn/binkd/README.md

 process_tic: which processes tic files and places them in the filebox folder.

-freq: which generates file requests in ASO mode and places the necessary files in output mode.
+freq: which generates file requests in ASO mode and places the necessary files in outbound directory.